mapbender/mapbender-documentation/en/book/quickstart.rst

 #. choose the button **Create** to create the application

-#. click the pencil button at the new application to edit the application
+#. click the :menuselection:`Edit-Button` at the new application to edit the application

 #. your application is set up.
 Now you need a WMS to be displayed in your application.
 This will be described in the section **WMS Management**.